FindMySchool LogoFindMySchool

 Leadership is a slightly more complex picture because different official sources reflect different points in time.
 The academy website identifies the current principal as Mr Lee Tumelty.
 The March 2025 Ofsted report, however, names the principal at the time of inspection as Rob Byrne, alongside an executive principal role held by Gemma Knox and trust-level governance and leadership.
 The most useful parent takeaway is that the wider trust structure is materially involved in oversight and school improvement, which can add stability during leadership transitions.

-On FindMySchool’s GCSE outcomes ranking (based on official results data), Red House Academy is ranked 2040th in England and 7th in Sunderland.
+On FindMySchool’s GCSE outcomes ranking (based on official results data), Red House Academy is ranked 1,965th of 3,895 schools in England for academic outcomes and 6th in Sunderland.

 This level of performance is in line with the middle 35% of schools in England (25th to 60th percentile), a broadly typical national position rather than an outlier in either direction.